Grow a Beautiful Basketful of

 This plant makes a delightful gift for gardeners of all ages -- especially kids and grandmas -- and grows easily in all climates and is disease resistant, too.

-Red Mamba ($7.95) 80 days.
+Red Mamba ($9.95) 80 days.

-In a patch of Black Mamba plants, we were stunned to see several plants producing huge, gorgeous, deep red and pink 2 pound tomatoes!
+In a big patch of Black Mamba plants, we were stunned to see several plants producing huge, gorgeous, deep red and pink 2 pound tomatoes!

 Some fruits are round, some are heart-shaped.
 All are big, delicious and juicy!